-When People consider wild animals, among those most picky favorites is the common squirrel.
+When People consider wild animals, among those most common favorites is the squirrel.
 Squirrels are cute and amusing daredevils; what’s not to adore?
 Regrettably, when they decide they want to reside in your home, the cuteness melts away in the face of torn insulation, gnawed wiring and soiled loft spaces.

 Why They’re Pests